DnCraptor/emu80v4/README.md

-# Emu80 4.x emulator source code
+# Emu80 4.x emulator source code (port for ZX Murmulator dev. board with Raspberry Pi Pico 2 RP2350 SoC)

 For license info, see the file "COPYING.txt"